wazuh/wazuh-documentation/source/cloud-service/your-environment/limits.rst

 API rate limits
 ^^^^^^^^^^^^^^^

-All our APIs have a rate limit in place to prevent abuse and ensure optimal performance and stability.
-These rate limits define the maximum number of requests that can be made per second to specific APIs.
-While it is extremely rare to reach these limits, they are in place to protect the system and maintain a smooth experience for all users.
+All our APIs incorporate a rate limit to prevent abuse and ensure optimal performance and stability.
+This limit sets the maximum allowable number of requests per second for specific APIs.
+Although reaching this limit is extremely rare, they serve as a safeguard to protect the system and maintain a smooth experience for all users.

 The following APIs have rate limits: